tito-arch/BABC-2/content/posts/what-is-the-interplanetary-file-system-a-high-level-guide.md

 ### How does the IPFS work?

 When the human species becomes multi-planetary, many questions on latency arise.
 Since the IPFS allows serving files on a giant peer-to-peer scale, the latency becomes low.
-When one computer requests a certain resource (image, text) it provides a hash like this:
+When one computer requests a certain resource (image, text) it provides a hash like this: `QmXoypizjW3WknFiJnKLwHCnL72vedxjQkDDP1mXWo6uco`   with a hash like this called a **CID (Content Identifier).** Let's take a step back and understand what Content Identifiers are and how files are served.

-    QjXDKcW6DL1umvznoyFHwpaii3nP1OqtsZrMeYxboWgJl
+### Content Identifiers

+Content identifiers have been around for years some of them including ISBNs, and URLs generally used to locate a specific resource.
+When files are uploaded to the IPFS they are assigned a CID unique to them across the network the